Bouzomgi/blueGreen/README.md

 This will stand up a webserver container from a docker image generated from the `microServer` folder.

-The application is now in a stable state -- hit the webserver using `curl http://localhost/` and interact with it however you'd like.
+The application is now in a stable state -- interact with the webserver using `curl http://localhost/`.

 ### General Workflow